Reading Railroad T-1 #2124 . Exiting the Perkasie Tunnel . South Portal . Watercolor . 18" x 24"

 The Reading Railroad (RDG) T-1 is a Baldwin I-10a 2-8-0 "Consolidation" steam locomotive converted by the Reading into a 4-8-4 "Northern".
 This was accomplished with boiler and smokebox extensions as well as firebox modifications, upgraded bearings and of course new leading and trailing trucks.
 These engines were developed primarily for heavy freight and used all over the system.
 T-1's remained in service until 1955.
 However, they are now known mainly as the power ahead of the Reading Lines' "Iron Horse Rambles" passenger excursions, that ran from 1959 until 1963.
-Of the thirty T-1's built between 1945 and 1947, four have been preserved. #2100 is in Cleveland, Ohio and #2101, which pulled the "American Freedom Train" in 1975-76, is at the B&O Railroad Museum in Baltimore, Maryland. #2102 is owned and being rebuilt by the Reading Blue Mountain and Northern (RBMN), at Port Clinton, PA and is hoped to be operational and pulling excursions again in 2018... and #2124... (illustrated) is at the Steamtown National Historic Site in Pennsylvania, which is where I last saw her.
+Of the thirty T-1's built between 1945 and 1947, four have been preserved. #2100 is in Cleveland, Ohio and #2101, which pulled the "American Freedom Train" in 1975-76, is at the B&O Railroad Museum in Baltimore, Maryland. #2102 is owned and being rebuilt by the Reading Blue Mountain and Northern (RBMN), at Port Clinton, PA and is hoped to be operational and pulling excursions again... some day... and #2124... (illustrated) is at the Steamtown National Historic Site in Pennsylvania, which is where I last saw her.